The Milk Train Doesn't Stop Here Anymore

 The Milk Train Doesn't Stop Here Anymore (1963) is a play in a prologue and six scenes, written by Tennessee Williams.
 He told John Gruen in 1965 that it was "the play that I worked on longest," and he premiered a version of it at the Festival dei Due Mondi in Spoleto, Italy, in July 1962.

-Its first American production was in January 1963 on Broadway at the Morosco Theatre, starring Hermione Baddeley.
-Reviews of the play were poor, although a newspaper strike prevented them from reaching audiences; the play ran for only 69 performances.
+Development

+The play was based on a short story of Williams called "Man Bring This Up the Road" which he wrote in Italy when he was working on the film Senso.
+Williams continued working on the story when he returned to the USA by which time it morphed into a play.
+It had its debut at Gian-Carlo Menotti’s Festival of Two Worlds in Spoleto, Italy, in 1961 starring Hermione Baddeley.